Solar-assisted heat pump: Optimization

 Solar air collectors operate at maximum efficiency when heating ambient air and thus are ideal for supplying warm air to air source heat pumps.
 For solar liquid based systems the operating conditions' optimization of this system is the main challenge, because there are two opposing trends of the performance of the two sub-systems: by way of example, decreasing the evaporation temperature of the working fluid increases the thermal efficiency of the solar panel but decreases the performance of the heat pump, and consequently the COP.
 The target for the optimization is normally the minimization of the electrical consumption of the heat pump, or primary energy required by an auxiliary boiler which supplies the load not covered by a renewable source.
 For PV powered heat pump systems the goal is still to reduce grid-power, but there is an additional optimization to maximize self-sufficiency and self-consumption of PV and the energy imported/exported to the grid.
 Best practices have been developed to model PV-powered heat pumps that can be done with a range of open source software tools like TRNSYS, EnergyPlus and System Advisory Model (SAM).

 Configurations

 Solar heated air source heat pumps are relatively simple to implement by connecting the outlet of the solar air collectors to the fan inlet of the heat pump.
 For liquid solar collectors, there are two possible configurations with heat pumps, which are distinguished by the presence or not of an intermediate fluid that transports the heat from the panel to the heat pump.
-Machines called indirect-expansion mainly use water as a heat transfer fluid, mixed with an antifreeze fluid (usually glycol) to avoid ice formation phenomena during winter period.
+Machines called indirect-expansion mainly use water as a heat transfer fluid, mixed with an antifreeze fluid (usually glycol) to avoid ice formation during winter.
 The machines called direct-expansion place the refrigerant fluid directly inside the hydraulic circuit of the thermal panel, where the phase transition takes place.
 This second configuration, even though it is more complex from a technical point of view, has several advantages: